lcopeland001/guess-who2/README.md

 - If the player clicks on the correct person
     - give them a success message.
-    - Prompt the player to pick another person randomly and let them keep playing.
+    - Prompt the player to pic
+    k another person randomly and let them keep playing.
 - If they pick the wrong person
     - give them an error message.
     - allow them to try again.